What is Diastasis Recti? What You Need to Know

 Contrary to popular belief, closing the gap isn't always the main goal.
 It's more about strengthening your core and making sure the gap becomes stable and functional again.
 This means your body can handle pressure changes inside, which often leads to the muscles coming closer together.
 It's less about the distance and more about the stability of your core muscles and tissue.

-If you have a postpartum midwife, she will likely check to see if you have diastasis recti.
 It is also a good idea to join a postpartum recovery course where this topic will also be addressed.
-Here's our list of English postpartum recovery courses in Berlin and online (including one offered by Kira).
+We have lists for English-language postpartum recovery courses in different cities as well as online Rückbildung (including a course offered by our author Kira).

 Read many more articles and become part of our community of expecting parents ❤️ Join Kietzee Club today to feel more confident and connected!